 - Repeat daily or as needed until under-arm odor goes away and natural deodorant is non-irritating.

-When using bentonite clay be ready to clean your shower, and make sure you have some Drano ready.
+When using bentonite clay be ready to clean your shower and drains.
 If the arm pit detox is of the right consistency it does not drip.
-However, one thing I have noticed, but cannot find in any of my research is that it can clog your drain.
+However, one thing I have noticed, but cannot find in any of my research, is that it can clog your drain.
 It makes sense since it is clay.
 Be sure to run lots of hot water down your drain, and be sure that your bentonite mixture is lump free.
 Do not let wet bentonite clay sit because it will harden.
 If you do not clean out your shower right away you will be scrubbing later.

 Additional Things to Try

 If you are still struggling with odor or have itching or lumps in your armpits, consider dry brushing, which is said to help improve lymph circulation.

 Also, make sure to drink a lot of water any time you stimulate lymph flow (dry brushing, massage, detox, etc) to help flush the body and avoid getting dehydrated.